-This chapter explains how to install Moxa's AirWorks AWK-3131 for the first time, and quickly set up your wireless network and test whether the connection is running well.
-The Function Map discussed in the third section provides a convenient means of determining which functions you need to use.
+This chapter explains how to install Moxa's AirWorks AWK-3121 for the first time, and quickly set up your wireless network and test whether the connection is running well.
+The function guide provides a convenient means of determining which functions you need to use.

 - ☐ First-time Installation and Configuration

-- □ Communication Testing
+- Communication Testing

-- ☐ Function Map
+- Function Map